-Tommaso Scquizzato is a medical student in Milan, Italy interested in Critical Care and Emergency Medicine with a particular focus on Resuscitation and Cardiac Arrest science.
-Tommaso is also a software developer skilled in designing and developing mobile apps.
+Tommaso Scquizzato is a medical student, researcher, and innovator in cardiac arrest, resuscitation, critical care, and healthcare technology.
+He is also a software developer skilled in designing and developing mobile apps.

 Tommaso Scquizzato studies Medicine and Surgery at Vita-Salute San Raffaele University in Milan, Italy, among the top Italian universities and located inside the largest scientific campus with the highest scientific output in the country.